steevegib/Learning-Git-and-others-/README.md

-# this is a reference repo for my learning current and future.
+# This is a reference repo for my learning current and future.
 Nothing more nothing less